 Claxton is a very small city located in the state of Georgia.
-With a population of 2,334 people and three constituent neighborhoods, Claxton is the 222nd largest community in Georgia.
+With a population of 2,501 people and two constituent neighborhoods, Claxton is the 236th largest community in Georgia.

 Claxton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Claxton with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.49% of adults in Claxton have a bachelor's degree or advanced degree.
+The citizens of Claxton are slightly less educated than the national average of 21.84% for the average city or town: 15.05% of adults in Claxton have a bachelor's degree or advanced degree

-The per capita income in Claxton in 2010 was $16,699, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $66,796 for a family of four.
-Claxton also has one of the higher rates of people living in poverty in the nation, with 30.35% of its population below the federal poverty line.
+The per capita income in Claxton in 2018 was $18,230, which is low income relative to Georgia and the nation.
+This equates to an annual income of $72,920 for a family of four.
+However, Claxton contains both very wealthy and poor people as well.
+Claxton also has one of the higher rates of people living in poverty in the nation, with 33.08% of its population below the federal poverty line.

 Claxton is an extremely ethnically-diverse city.
 The people who call Claxton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claxton residents report their race to be White, followed by Black or African-American.
 Claxton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.59% of the city’s residents.
-Important ancestries of people in Claxton include English, German, Scottish, and Italian.
+People of Hispanic or Latino origin account for 16.65% of the city’s residents.
+Important ancestries of people in Claxton include English, Irish, Scots-Irish, German, and British.

 The most common language spoken in Claxton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Vietnamese.